staticjax/kathleen-website/src/pages/index.md

       University of Texas at Austin.
 My research lies at the intersection of reproductive health, medicine, and social policy.
-I am interested in the ways broader social forces, such as healthcare, medical technologies, and stigma, get “under the skin” to shape the meaning and experience of significant reproductive events, including abortion, pregnancy, and childbearing.
+I am interested in the ways broader social forces, such as healthcare, medical technologies, and stigma shape the meaning and experience of significant reproductive events, including abortion, pregnancy, and childbearing.
 Currently, I am conducting a multi-method analysis of women's experiences seeking abortion outside of the formal healthcare system.

       My work has been funded by the National Institute of Child Health and Human Development and the Society of Family Planning.
 You can find my published research in *Social Science and Medicine, Population Studies, Contraception, American Journal of Public Health, Perspectives on Sexual and Reproductive Health, AJOG,* and *BMJ Sexual and Reproductive Health.*